Sherly Fabre

 NATIONAL COUNCIL MEMBER

-Sherly Fabre is an activist with a background in international Political-economy, conflict resolution, interfaith dialogue and communications.
-She is a member of the Muslim Peace Fellowship and Community of Living Traditions at Stony Point Center, a volunteer librarian at the Islamic Library located at Stony Point Center, and representative to the United Nations for the International Fellowship of Reconciliation.
+Sherly Fabre is an activist with a background in international political economy, conflict resolution, interfaith dialogue, and communications.
+She is a member of the Muslim Peace Fellowship and a former intentional resident of the Community of Living Traditions at Stony Point Center, where she worked as a volunteer librarian at the Islamic Library.
+Currently, she is serving as a representative of the International Fellowship of Reconciliation (IFOR) to the United Nations in New York.

 Originally from Haiti, Sherly has lived most of her life as a Haitian immigrant in the United States.
 She is a founding member of Proyecto Faro, an immigrant-lead organization whose goal is to weave networks of support and solidarity for immigrants in Rockland County, NY.